Holiday let rules and regulations for landlords

 How to turn your buy-to-let into a holiday home

-- Furnish the property.
-You will need to provide furniture, soft furnishings, appliances, cutlery, dishes & glassware, linen and towels.
-Think about what you would expect in a nice hotel or holiday home.
+You will need to provide furniture, soft furnishings, appliances, cutlery, dishes & glassware and linen.

 - Install services - broadband, TV, etc.